typicalname500/Discord-bot-that-utilizes-fifteen.ai/README.md

 # Note
 I haven't programmed in python in over 5 years.
-Expect to see some "what, why?
-Just, why" tier coding being done.
+Expect to see some terrible coding being done.

 # What commands I will probably try to do: